dsaenztagarro/git-jump/README.md

 Branches are automatically reordered based on when they were last visited, so the most recently used branches appear at the top of the list.
 This makes it easy to jump between branches you're actively working on.

 When you run `git-jump jump`, it checks out the next branch in the list (or the branch at the specified index) and updates the last visited timestamp, moving it to the top of the list.

+### Post-Checkout Hook

+When you run `git-jump install`, it creates a post-checkout hook in `.git/hooks/post-checkout` that automatically tracks branches when you check them out using `git checkout`.
+The hook is safe and will not interfere with existing hooks if you chain them properly.

 ## Development